-Leveraging over 25 years of experience at the intersection of energy and environmental law and complex business and commercial transactions, Richard Allan excels at shepherding complex deals to conclusion across a broad range of industries, from energy facility siting, to the transactional and regulatory aspects of redeveloping contaminated property.
+With over 25 years of experience, Richard Allan excels at shepherding complex deals to conclusion across a broad range of industries, from energy facility siting, to the transactional and regulatory aspects of redeveloping contaminated property.

 Richard Allan represents developers in the acquisition, siting, expansion and operation of major projects, with an emphasis on energy facilities.
 He also regularly advises clients on the environmental aspects of real estate and business transactions, including: due diligence; negotiation of indemnities, prospective purchaser agreements and insurance coverage; and development of strategies for remediation to facilitate cost-effective and protective site redevelopment.